sinsii-lab/quickstart-sas-viya-azure/sas-viya/README.md

 ## Costs and Licenses
 You are responsible for the cost of the Azure services used while running this Quickstart reference deployment.
 There is no additional cost for using the Quickstart.
-You will need a SAS license to launch this Quick Start.
+You will need a SAS license to launch this Quickstart.
 Your SAS account team and the SAS Enterprise Excellence Center can advise on the appropriate software licensing and sizing to meet workload and performance needs.
 The SAS Viya Quickstart Template for Azure creates 3 instances, including
 * 1 compute virtual machine (VM), the Cloud Analytic Services (CAS) controller
 * 1 VM for administration, the Ansible controller